fede3u/finance/README.md

-Zipline, Anaconda & Jupyter in Docker
+Zipline, Anaconda & Jupyter Notebook in Docker
 ================================================================================
 [Zipline](http://www.zipline.io) is an algorithmic trading library written in Python, and [Anaconda](https://www.continuum.io/anaconda-overview) is a data science platform.
 Having Zipline and Anaconda in a Docker container is useful for testing trading strategies in a [Jupyter Notebook](http://jupyter.org) on your own computer.